froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 ## Summary

-In this article we developed an AdaBoost model for a Regression task by hand following the steps described in the separate articel [AdaBoost - Explained]({{< ref "/posts/classical_ml/adaboost.md">}}).
+In this article we developed an AdaBoost model for a Regression task by hand following the steps described in the separate article [AdaBoost - Explained]({{< ref "/posts/classical_ml/adaboost.md">}}).
 Additionally a model was developed using [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html).
-Although both models were derived for the same dataset, the final models differ due to some randomness in the algorithm.
+Although both models were derived for the same dataset, the final models differ due to some randomness in the algorithm and different implementations of the algorithm.
 This post focused on the application of the algorithm to a simplified regression example.
 For a detailed example for a classification task, please refer to the article [AdaBoost for Classification - Example]({{< ref "/posts/classical_ml/adaboost_example_clf.md">}}).

 If this blog is useful for you, I'm thankful for your support!